Jeppe Højbjerg: Club career

 Højbjerg started his career at childhood club Sønderris SK, before moving to Esbjerg fB in 2009, where he was initially an outfield player.
 However, he was on incidentally moved to the goalkeeper position at practice, and remained at there since.
 In October 2012, he went on trial with English Premier League club Everton, with the club offering him a youth contract afterwards.
 Højbjerg, however, chose to stay at Esbjerg in order to gain first-team experience.

 He made his professional debut on 26 September 2013, in a Danish Cup match, where he started in a 7–1 win over lower league side Aalborg Chang.

 On 16 January 2015, Højbjerg was sent on a six-month loan to Danish 1st Division club FC Fredericia, in order to gain more first-team experience.
 Until then he had mainly acted as a backup goalkeeper to starter Martin Dúbravka.
 The loan deal was extended another six months in July 2015.

 After returning from the loan spell, Højbjerg became the Esbjerg starting goalkeeper in the second half of the 2015–16 season.
 He made his Danish Superliga debut for the club on 28 February 2016 away against FC Copenhagen at Parken Stadium.

 Since first goalkeeper Jacob Pryts Larsen and reserve goalkeeper Oliver Funch had been injured, Danish 1st Division club Fremad Amager confirmed on 15 October that they had signed a short contract with Højbjerg for the rest of 2022.
+Højbjerg stood without a club for 10 months, until signing a short-term deal on 29 September 2023 with his former club, FC Fredericia: a deal until the end of 2023.

+He left FC Fredericia at the end of 2023.